saltgz/saltgz.github.io/_pages/contacts.md

 If you plan to visit me, please, send me first an email at [stefanopio.zingaro [at] unibo.it](mailto:stefanopio.zingaro@unibo.it).

-As you may have already noticed, my [GitHub username](https://github.com/spzingaro) is `spzingaro` and, in case you were looking for that, I don't have any *Facebook*, *LinkedIn*, or *Twitter* account.
+As you may have already noticed, my [GitHub username](https://github.com/szingaro) is `szingaro` and, in case you were looking for that, I don't have any *Facebook*, *LinkedIn*, or *Twitter* account.